 The first of the festivities was a whitewater rafting trip on the Nantahala River with my mother and Rob.
 We had a blast!
-The weather was perfect, the water was fast and the river wasn’t terribly crowded.
+The weather was perfect, the water was fast, and the river wasn’t terribly crowded.

 There are several outfitters that offer guided and unguided trips, and children as young as 7 can make the run.
-Because the water is pumped from the bottom of Lake Nantahala, the temperature of the water is in the low 50’s all year round.
+Because the river is pumped from the bottom of Lake Nantahala, the temperature of the water is in the low 50’s all year round.

-Oh well, live and learn.
-Once we got on the river, we didn’t have to deal with creepo captain anymore as we opted for the unguided trip, and we had an absolute blast.
-The river is beautiful, and the scenery is so peaceful, very lush and green.
+Once we got on the river, we didn’t have to deal with Creepo anymore as we opted for the unguided trip, and we had an absolute blast.
+The river is beautiful, and the scenery is so peaceful—very lush and green.

-The three of us managed to stay in the boat the entire way down the river, although we did play a quick game of bumper boats getting slammed between another raft and a tree.
-Rob thought is was very funny watching my mom and I fly out of our seats.
+The three of us managed to stay in the boat the entire way down the river, although we did play a quick game of bumper boats by getting slammed between another raft and a tree.
+Rob thought it was very funny watching my mom and I fly out of our seats.

 After the run, we changed into dry clothes and had a picnic lunch at one of the many picnic tables lining the river.
-It is a lot of fun to sit and watch the other rafters and kayak-ers pass by.
+It is a lot of fun to sit and watch the other rafters and kayakers pass by.
 If you forget to bring your lunch with you, there are a few places around to get a bite to eat, and Bryson City is a short drive down the mountain.

 The Nantahala River is a great day trip if you live close enough-only a few hours from Charlotte, and there is an abundance of cabins and lodges for rent if you need to stay a little longer.